JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 See [PARKING.md](PARKING.md) for info on where to park!

+# Students, We Welcome Your Questions and Ideas

+* Are you interested in learning something that we don't yet have a workshop about?
+* Or, have you been building something on your own or with friends that you'd like some help with?
+* Or, are you mostly interested in subjects that you're not sure how coding might fit in with?

+We're here to help you learn what is interesting to you.
+You can always ask a mentor about things that interest you, or about questions you have.

+We even have a special Open Questions area where you can come to ask questions that might be totally different from what is happening in the workshop areas.
+Or you can come there with your laptop and just work on whatever you want to and get help from mentors or other students.

 # What to bring

 * Parents: bring a laptop for your child.
 We don't have any loaner laptops this time.